 The Vaseline® Healing Project partners with the humanitarian aid organization Direct Relief.
 Active in all 50 U.S. states and over 80 countries worldwide, their mission is to improve the health and lives of people affected by poverty, natural disasters and other emergency situations.

-Direct Relief specialize in delivering rapid response to emergencies.
+Direct Relief specialise in delivering rapid response to emergencies.
 They work around the clock to equip healthcare teams and organizations with the right supplies as quickly and efficiently as possible.
 Direct Relief was recently named among the world's 10 most innovative not-for-profits by Fast Company.

 To find out more about Direct Relief at www.directrelief.org link opens in new window.